zvizzct/zvizzct/README.md

 ![Hola mundo!](https://github.com/zvizzct/zvizzct/assets/88061199/25d68257-3360-4846-bed7-f68506d8150e)

 Hello there!
 I'm Víctor, a computer engineer in my fourth year at Universitat Pompeu Fabra.
-With a background in Web Development, my love for technology, especially software development, knows no bounds.
+With a background in Web Development.

 ### About Me

 - 🎓 **Educational Background**: A degree in Computer Engineering from Universitat Pompeu Fabra and a CFGS in Web Development.

-- 🚀 **Current Project**: I am currently working on an exciting Single Page Application (SPA) using React.
+- 🚀 **Current Project**: I am currently working on a SPA using React.
 This project aims to make culture more accessible through a web platform.
 It features a dynamic, user-friendly interface that interacts with a custom API.
 This API, in turn, retrieves data from a database populated through a Python script I developed for web scraping.
 The end result is a comprehensive and interactive book database.

 - 💻 **Technical Skills**:
 <div style="display: flex; justify-content: center; align-items: center; gap: 10px; flex-direction:column">